tensorwerk/stockroom/docs/quick-start.md

 ```

 !!! info "Read Access"
-    Making `stock` object as given above will only give you a read enabled object.
+    Creating a `stock` object as given above will only give you a read-only object.
 For saving data, you'd need
     to open the `enable_write` context manager or create the `stock` object by enabling write mode.
     ```python
     stock = StockRoom()